Techtonica/curriculum/databases/database-intro.md

 ### Lesson

-This week you'll learn all about about databases.
+This week you'll learn all about databases.
 Databases are super important because they store the data for your application!
 For example:

 - For an online store, a database stores the items available, prices, and past orders.